ProcrastiCreator/Traveller/src/site/notes/Survey/Delta Quadrant/Lunion.md

 {"dg-publish":true,"permalink":"/survey/delta-quadrant/lunion/"}
 ---

 Lunion is one of the most checked out planets.
-Its the administrative center of the [[Survey/Subsector\|Subsector]].
+Its the administrative center of the [[Subsector\|Subsector]].

 **Lunion** is an industrial [world](https://wiki.travellerrpg.com/World "World") with a tainted [atmosphere](https://wiki.travellerrpg.com/Atmosphere "Atmosphere").
 The system has a population over one billion.
 This system serves as the capital for the subsector K: Lunion in the [[Survey/Delta Quadrant/Delta Quadrant\|Delta Quadrant]] of the [[Survey/Spinward Marches\|Spinward Marches]].